Temple for Jerusalem

 1 Kings 17: Elijah the foreigner, who was an alien resident from Gilead, told Ahab, “As the Lord God of Israel lives, in whose presence I’m standing, there will be neither dew nor rain these next several years, except when I say so.”
 Elijah, the alien, again being of separation.

 1 Kings 19:19.
 As Elijah passed by, he tossed his cloak at Elisha.
 This is a reference to the intimacy of the relationship which was to follow.
-It suggests the sharing of the cloak, in distinction to the forbidden sharing of sleeping blankets amongst Israelite men.
+It suggests the sharing of the cloak, in distinction to the forbidden sharing of sleeping blankets amongst Israel's military men.

-Elijah and Elisha’s intense spiritual relationship may well have superseded any physical relationship.
-But, to suggest that they were not intimate is unrealistic.
+Elijah and Elisha’s intense spiritual relationship may well have superseded any physical friendship.
 They lived and shared together as a union.
-Elisha’s viewing of the Chariot of G-D suggests intense spiritual and physical devotion, leading to Merkavah viewings, potentially founded in physical acts (conjecture).
+Elisha’s viewing of the Chariot of G-D suggests intense spiritual and physical devotion, leading to Merkavah viewings, potentially founded in close sharing.

 Temple columns